MCNC celebrates 2018 with awards and accolades

 “The recognition from NC TECH is a signal that we are doing some outstanding work at the State of North Carolina,” Doaks said.
 “As a leader, coach and mentor, this nod is also a symbol to others climbing the IT ladder of what is possible with a supportive IT community and that they can do ‘it’, too.
 I always want to leave an organization better than it was for me being there, and this award is motivation to continue that journey.”

-Doaks is vice chair of the MCNC Advisory Council, or MAC.
+At the time, Doaks was vice chair of the MCNC Advisory Council, or MAC.
 The MAC participates in the development of strategic initiatives and technology direction for MCNC and advises the MCNC Board of Directors regularly on status, opportunities, and issues.